 AdSense offers different types of ad formats for publishers and auto ads is the latest AdSense product from Google.
 This is much different than any other previous ad formats or improvements for AdSense publishers.
 As of now publishers need to choose different ad codes for different formats and insert in appropriate places on their site.
 This is a good option for those who have lot of time for analyzing the placements and work on optimizations to improve the click through rate.
 However, spending more time on monetization will impact the time spend on creating quality content.
 Now that Google has come up with Auto ads to make everything obsolete.
 In this article let us explore more on how to setup auto ads in Google AdSense account and other important factors.

 What is Auto Ads?

 As the name indicates, you don’t need to worry about placements and sizing any more.
 Just insert one piece of ad code on the header section of the page and Google will take care of the rest for you.
-If you are already using page-level ads for mobile then just activate the auto ads in your AdSense account.
-Google uses the same page-level code for auto ads; hence all enabled formats of ads will start showing on your ads.
+If you are already using old page-level ads for mobile then just activate the auto ads in your AdSense account.
+Google uses the same page-level code for auto ads; hence all enabled formats of auto ads will start showing on your site.

 Features of AdSense Auto Ads

 Auto ads are definitely an exciting feature for the publishers struggling to make more money with AdSense.
 Below are some of the important features of auto ads:

 - Google does the analysis of your site offline and serve best-fit ads in terms of placement, best ad sizes and revenue.
 This essentially means, Google will find the placement on your pages automatically and serve the highest paying ads.

 - You can try auto ads along with manual ad codes.
 This will help you to try out the best option suitable for your need.